Wenn Sie wollen, können Sie diese Seite in deutscher Sprache sehen.

 From 1920 to 1939 Danzig (today Gdansk) was a free territory ('Freie Stadt Danzig'), which had own playing-card tax stamps.

-This stamp had the text 'FREIE STADT DANZIG A' and a value in guilders: '0,60 G'.
-This currency was introduced in Danzig in December 1923, before that the German currency was used (and I have seen a Danzig playing-card tax stamp with that).
+This stamp had the text 'FREIE STADT DANZIG A' and a value in guilders: '0,40 G' or '0,60 G'.
+This currency was introduced in Danzig in September 1923, and these stamps were in use from January 1924 until 1939.

 Before the unified tax legislation, most of the individual states used their own tax stamps.
 Here are some examples.